WebFiori/docs/introduction.md

 ### Simple Routing Engine

-The main aim of routing is to take client request and sending it to correct resource.
-Most traditional framework which are fully MVC will have routes which points to controller methods.
-Routes in WebFiori Framework will point to a file in most cases.
+The main aim of routing is to take client request and send it to correct resource.
+Most traditional frameworks which are fully MVC will have routes which points to controller methods.
+Routes in WebFiori will point to one of the following:

+* A file (php, html, text, image, etc...)
+* PHP Class
+* PHP function (closure route)
+* Class method (similar to MVC)

 For example, it is possible to have a route which points to static HTML file or to have a route which points to PHP file that have some code to execute.
-The developer can decide what he would like to use in the file instead of forcing him to use specific class or function.
+The developer can decide what he would like to use in the file instead of forcing him to use specific class or class method like any MVC based framework.
 In addition to routing to files, it is possible to have routes which points to PHP code as a function called closure.
 Also, it is possible to have routes which points to PHP classes.

 ``` php
 // https://example.com/products/board-games/Chess